Feature request #1016

 We are currently working on a project for which we have data being digitized by a team in Jordan using QGIS.
 We have encountered an issue that is slowing work where members of our team have been unable to see data in the map window while digitizing new polygon features because a mysterious white box appears after the third vertex is added that obscures data in the map window.
 They are using version 0.9.0 and I have been thus far unable to find any information or discussion about such an error.
 I was curious if this error was something you were aware of at all in that version.
 One of my colleagues suggested that it may be a graphic driver issue, but I have been unable to locate system requirements for QGIS anywhere in the documentation.
 Is there anywhere that I can locate this information?

-#2 Updated by springmeyer - about 13 years ago
+#2 Updated by springmeyer - over 13 years ago

 I have been running into this problem as well, using 0.10.0 on mac osx.
 It does not seem occur all the time, and I have not been able to track down a way to predictably trigger it when not happening.
 However, when it does happen(estimated 60% of qgis use for me) it makes accurate digitization extremely difficult and troublesome.